Course in Sustainability Research for Spring and/or Summer

 A minimum of four contact hours per week is recommended per credit hour of internship.
 Thus, for a three credit hour internship, the student intern should arrange approximately 12 clock hours per week to spend working on the internship.
 A student may take as many as 6 credit hours of internship, but no more than 3 credits during any given semester.
 Internships are letter graded.
 Download the Internship Handbook (PDF) for additional information and sign up forms.

 2) Honors students can take the course as a HONORS Research Course CRN 75175.
 HONR F498 or through an honors contract.

 3) The Individual Study option is available for graduate students and for any interested student who is NOT a Geography, NRM, or Honors student.
-Students interested in an individual study will need to fill out an Individual Study Approval form with an attached syllabus to the Registrar’s Office, along with an Add/Drop registration form.
+Students interested in an individual study will need to fill out an Individual Study Approval Form with an attached syllabus to the Registrar’s Office, along with an Add/Drop registration form.
 Non-honors students may also take HONR F498 with permission.
 Individual study approval forms are also available from the Office of Admissions and the Registrar.
 Have it signed by your instructor and department head from the department in which the course is being taught, and turn it in with your registration or add/drop form.
 Individual study course numbers end in -97.
-The course reference number for an individual study course will be assigned by the Office of Admissions and the Registrar after you register for your other classes.
+The course reference number for an individual study course will be assigned by the Office of the Registrar after you register for your other classes.